 In decades gone by, velcro or heated rollers were an absolute essential for creating volume.

-If you worry about your hair’s health, rollers are also a great option because they do less damage than blow-drying your hair with a barrel brush, or using heated curling wands, but create the same desired affect.
+If you worry about your hair's health (opens in new tab), rollers are also a great option because they do less damage than blowdrying your hair (opens in new tab) with a barrel brush, or using heated curling wands, but create the same desired affect.

-Plus, this hair styling tenchique won’t break the bank either.
+Plus, this hair styling technique won't break the bank either.
 An average size pack of eight Velcro rollers with clips included should cost no more than £10.
 And if looked after, they should last for lots of uses.

 Rollers can help create effortless style, which when left overnight leave you with the appearance of a bouncy blow dry, worth of the hours in the salon.
 Whether you're sleeping, applying make-up, or running errands, if you love to multi-task, hair rollers are for you.

-Plus, who doesn’t want to re-create a royal blow-dry at home?
-The Duchess of Cambridge is always showing off luscious, bouncy locks, and getting the same style yourself is easier than you think.
+Plus, who doesn't want to re-create a royal blowdry at home (opens in new tab)?
+The (opens in new tab)Duchess of Cambridge is always showing off luscious, bouncy locks, and getting the same style yourself is easier than you think.

 Hair rollers are especially good for people with long face shapes, as the volume gives the appearance of wider features.
 Rollers are most popular with people who have long hair but those with short hair can also get in on the act!